Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Rewards: Beyond Additive Costs

 We are now ready to proceed to analyzing the size of set of the critical values.
-We present the alternative demand query algorithm, which uses demand queries to the truncated reward function.
+We present the alternative best response algorithm, which computes best responses under the truncated reward function.